 Hazard: The stair lift’s seat post can separate from the main seat support, posing a fall hazard.

-Consumer Contact: Teavana toll free at (888) 665-0463 from 8 a.m. to 5 p.m.
-ET Monday through Friday or online at www.Teavana.com and click on “Tristan Glass Pitcher Recall” for more information.
+Consumer Contact: Acorn Stairlifts at (800) 361-2836 between 8 a.m. and 6 p.m.
+ET Monday through Friday or online at www.acornstairlifts.com and click on “Recall Information” for more information.

 The U.S. Consumer Product Safety Commission is charged with protecting the public from unreasonable risks of injury or death associated with the use of thousands of types of consumer products under the agency’s jurisdiction.
 Deaths, injuries, and property damage from consumer product incidents cost the nation more than $1 trillion annually.
 CPSC is committed to protecting consumers and families from products that pose a fire, electrical, chemical or mechanical hazard.
 CPSC’s work to help ensure the safety of consumer products – such as toys, cribs, power tools, cigarette lighters and household chemicals -– contributed to a decline in the rate of deaths and injuries associated with consumer products over the past 40 years.

 Federal law bars any person from selling products subject to a publicly-announced voluntary recall by a manufacturer or a mandatory recall ordered by the Commission.

 To report a dangerous product or a product-related injury go online to www.SaferProducts.gov or call CPSC’s Hotline at (800) 638-2772 or teletypewriter at (301) 595-7054 for the hearing impaired.
 Consumers can obtain news release and recall information at www.cpsc.gov, on Twitter @USCPSC or by subscribing to CPSC’s free e-mail newsletters.